Wigner-GPU-Lab/Teaching/CMake/README.md

 #### Windows

-Fetch the latest binary from [Kitwares site](https://cmake.org/download/).
+Fetch the latest binary from [Kitware](https://cmake.org/download/).
 The MSI installer will guide you through the 'Next-Next-Finish' process of installing.
 When prompted for adding CMake to the system or user PATH, you may want to approve for later convenience.
 Alternatively, you may extract the ZIP file manually.

 Optionally, you can use [Chocolatey](https://chocolatey.org/):